 Drive it around for at least half an hour to bring the oil temperature up to 174°F (80°C) –middle line on the temp gauge.
-If the needle doesn’t stop there you may want to call for a firetruck soon.
+If the needle doesn’t stop and keeps going, you may have to call the fire department soon.

 2. Tools you’ll need.

 If you want to perform an oil change the traditional way, you’ll need a set of jack stand, tool sets and a floor jack –but that is a topic for another time.
 Today we’ll use a fluid extractor and an oil filter plier to do the oil change right from the engine bay.